danielhfm/genius-listify/README.md

 # Setup
 - Before using the script, you will need to put your data into the userdata.json.
-- Make sure you paste your Tokens only in the designated "___", not elsewhere.
+- Make sure you paste your Tokens only in the designated "your___", not elsewhere.
 - Also make sure you are copying the right token.
 Don't mix up the Client ID with the Client Secret.

 1. Create a Genius API Client over [here](https://genius.com/api-clients/new)